Sahoo-Achyutananda/IIITH-AOS/Assignment_1/Questions/README.md

     - Region 2 ("CDEFG") unchanged → matches exactly.
     - Region 3 ("HI") reversed to "IH" → matches modified file end.
 ```

+# Constraints and Limitations

+- The input file has to be present in the same directory as the program file.
+- The directory (Assignment1) is created on the same directory where the program and input file exists.
+- For flag 0 (block wise file reversal - question 1), reversal of files on the basis of small block sizes (eg : 2, 3 etc ..) is slow.

+# Scope for Improvements

+- More modularity could've been achieved.
+The current program has various redundant/repeating sections.
+- The program could be more verbose, providing clearer messages during execution.